Board of Directors

 (1)

-Directors are nominated by the company’s major shareholders and elected by the shareholders’ meeting.
+Directors are nominated by the Company’s major shareholders and elected by the shareholders’ meeting.
+In line with the Board succession plan, following the 2024 Board election, the current Board includes two directors under 50 years old and one director aged 50–60.
+The younger and more diverse composition of the Board is expected to contribute to the Company’s long-term development.
 For newly appointed directors, the company arranges a 12-hour training program in the year of their election.
 We also provide directors and internal personnel with relevant legal information, important considerations, and regulatory guidance manuals.
-Additionally, during their tenure, directors are required to complete 6 hours of continuous training each year to ensure they possess the necessary professional knowledge to perform their duties effectively.
+Additionally, during their tenure, directors are required to complete 6 hours of continuous training each year to help them acquire and maintain the professional knowledge required to perform their duties effectively.

 (2)